-- 3) the charter of the committee; - 4) the members of the committee; and - 5) as at the end of each reporting periods the number of times the committee met throughout the period and the individual attendances of the members at those meetings, or - b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
+- 3) the charter of the committee; - 4) the members of the committee; and - 5) as at the end of each reporting periods the number of times the committee met throughout the period and the individual attendances of the members at those meetings. or - b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.

 The Company operates a Remuneration Committee and its Charter is published on the Company website.
-The members of the Remuneration Committee are Mr Adrian Giles (Chair), Mr Andrew Barlow and Mr Quentin George.
+The members of the Remuneration Committee as at 25 August 2020 are Mr Adrian Giles (Chair), Mr Andrew Barlow and Mr Andrew Dyer (appointed 2 August 2019).
+Mr Quentin George was a member of the Remuneration Committee, resigning on 16 July 2019.